 Visioning Plan on how wayfinding helps the city – Zeph

-The downtown restaurant, retail and major entertainment industry hub is surrounded by neighborhoods.
-As it happens, Culver City – an important stakeholder – had recently completed a comprehensive Transit Oriented Development Visioning Plan with input from another key stakeholder in attendance at community workshops and public hearings, the general public.
-The same pedestrian pain-points were documented within the TOD Visioning Plan.
+Downtown Culver City is a restaurant, retail, and entertainment industry hub, surrounded by neighborhoods.
+As it happens, Culver City had recently completed a comprehensive Transit Oriented Development (TOD) Visioning Plan with input from the general public via community workshops and public hearings.
+The TOD Visioning Plan noted the same pedestrian pain points we observed.

 We decided to focus on wayfinding for people walking around downtown Culver City at night: